 Design Rolls Into the World of Skateboarding

-A newfound rigor and a design-intensive revolution have taken skateboards out of the realm of pure fashion.
+A newfound rigor has taken skateboards out of the realm of pure fashion.

 My sister’s take was predictable: “Aren’t you only supposed to have one midlife-crisis vehicle at a time?”
 Though I admit to a nascent car lust, the vehicles in question were not Phaetons or Minis.
 I’m both a little too young and a lot too poor to go there.
 But for under $200 a pop, as I belatedly discovered last summer, I could indulge in the tonic of speed and get around town in style, all while satisfying a jones for thoughtful, useful, progressive design.

 I was never one of those inveterate skate-rat kids, clattering around looking for the next small moment of streetscape to exploit for a drop or a grind.
 But my friends all were.
 They built half-pipes in their backyards, talked endlessly about bearings and decks.
 I liked those conversations; I appreciated the things as objects even then, but fear kept both feet on the ground.
 A friend from high school went pro.
 As my interest in skateboards reemerged, I tracked down a video of him doing an outlandish jump over the mouth of a catchment basin set into the steep side of some California culvert.
 It was harrowing and gorgeous and decidedly not for me.
 But during all the years I had been nursing a distant fascination with skating, a quiet design-intensive revolution had been transforming the sport, not only making it more suitable for the geriatric but bringing it closer to its promise: the most efficient, elegant form of urban transportation yet devised.